Moshiri-Lab/ViReport-Inputs/README.md

 # ViReport-Inputs
-Repository of input sequences and their corresponding dates formatted for use with ViReport
+Repository of input sequences and their corresponding dates formatted for use with ViReport.
+There is one directory for each studied virus.